Skip to main content

 Your body’s production of testosterone is deeply tied to your circadian rhythm.
 The majority of this vital hormone is synthesized during deep sleep.
 When sleep is cut short or fragmented, you are directly interrupting the primary manufacturing window.

 Research has shown that sleeping five hours a night for just one week can decrease testosterone levels by 10 to 15 percent in healthy young men.
 This effect is twofold.
 First, lack of sleep disrupts the nocturnal rise in testosterone.
-Second, increases levels of cortisol, the body’s primary stress hormone.
+Second, sleep deprivation increases levels of cortisol, the body’s primary stress hormone.

 Cortisol is catabolic in nature and directly inhibits testosterone production, creating a hormonal environment that works against your goals.
 Prioritizing seven to nine hours of quality sleep per night is a non-negotiable requirement for hormonal optimization.